Celebrate Lunar New Year with Darling Harbour's best Asian eats

 What’s a celebration without a cold refreshment or two?
 Luckily Darling Harbour is home to several of Sydney’s best bars and is one of the best places in the city to eat, drink and play.

-You’ll have well over 50 pubs, clubs and bars to choose from for your Lunar New Year tipple, whether it’s a gorgeous, Asian inspired cocktail at Hello Auntie, a casual craft beer from Bucket Boys at Darling Square or a glass or two of bubbly and panoramic views at Champagne Bar by Sofitel.
+You’ll have well over 50 pubs, clubs and bars to choose from for your Lunar New Year tipple, whether it’s a gorgeous, Asian inspired cocktail at Hello Auntie, a casual craft beer from Batch Brewing at Darling Square or a glass or two of bubbly and panoramic views at Champagne Bar by Sofitel or at the many bars in Cockle Bay Wharf.